 “Intracranial mapping is just one of the latest advancements in epilepsy diagnostics that we’re able to perform to help treat and ultimately restore a sense of normalcy to patients who suffer from this chronic, often debilitating disease,” explained Dr. Lee.

 Hugo then went to the Epilepsy Monitoring Unit (EMU) at University Medical Center Brackenridge (UMCB) where he was continuously monitored for a week.
-The EMU is part of the Seton Healthcare Family’s Comprehensive Epilepsy Program, which is the only Level 4 (highest level) adult epilepsy program in central Texas.
+The EMU is part of the Ascension Seton’s Comprehensive Epilepsy Program, which is the only Level 4 (highest level) adult epilepsy program in central Texas.

 The dedicated five bed area at UMCB provides live monitoring that lets doctors intervene as seizures occur.
 Physicians can also monitor the impact of certain seizure medications and, in Hugo’s case, determine where the seizures originated in his brain.
 Surgeons used the information from the monitoring unit to plan a very precise surgery to remove the tiny area of the brain that was causing his seizures.

 “Hugo now has the ability to lead a productive life thanks to the advances in epilepsy care at our Comprehensive Epilepsy Program,” said his epileptologist, Dr. Jason Shen.
 “Our epilepsy center is where many different physicians with subspecialty training and expertise come together to work as a team to offer comprehensive care for each individual patient.
 We have epileptologists, neurosurgeons, neuroradiologists, a neuropsychologist and a psychiatrist working together to help patients in all different aspects of their care.”